containers/nri-plugins/docs/resource-policy/installation.md

 1. Install the plugin using Helm.
 Replace release name with the desired name for your Helm release.
 In this example, we named it as topology-aware.
 The default values for topology-aware resource policy plugin are stored in values.yaml file.
 If you wish to provide custom values to the Helm chart, refer to the [table](#helm-parameters) below, which describes the available parameters that can be modified before installation.
+It's important to note that specifying the namespace (using `--namespace`) is crucial when installing the Helm chart, as failing to do so may result in broken YAML manifests.

     ```sh
-    helm install topology-aware deployment/helm/resource-management-policies/topology-aware/
+    helm install topology-aware --namespace kube-system deployment/helm/resource-management-policies/topology-aware/
     ```

 1. Verify the status of the daemonset to ensure that the plugin is running successfully